mosharaf/eecs489/Assignments/Assignment-1/README.md

 * `-c` indicates this is the `iPerfer` client which should generate data
 * `server_hostname` is the hostname or IP address of the `iPerfer` server which will consume data
 * `server_port` is the port on which the remote host is waiting to consume data; the port should be in the range 1024 ≤ `server_port` ≤ 65535
-* `time` is the duration in seconds for which data should be generated
+* `time` is the duration in seconds for which data should be generated.
+We will only test this with an integer value (i.e feel free to use time.h)

 For simplicity, you can assume these arguments will appear exactly in the order listed above.